Hooks

 Islandora Workbench offers three "hooks" that can be used to run scripts at specific points in the Workbench execution lifecycle.
 The three hooks are:

-- Bootstrap
+- Bootstrap and shutdown

 - CSV preprocessor